cdktf/cdktf-provider-gitlab/docs/groupLdapLink.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.10.0/docs/resources/group_ldap_link#id GroupLdapLink#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.11.0/docs/resources/group_ldap_link#id GroupLdapLink#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `memberRoleId`<sup>Optional</sup> <a name="memberRoleId" id="@cdktf/provider-gitlab.groupLdapLink.GroupLdapLink.Initializer.parameter.memberRoleId"></a>

+- *Type:* java.lang.Number

+The ID of a custom member role.

+Only available for Ultimate instances.
+When using a custom role, the `group_access` must match the base role used to create the custom role.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.11.0/docs/resources/group_ldap_link#member_role_id GroupLdapLink#member_role_id}

 ---